Lectionary Bible Studies and Sermons

 The passage

-i] "You have been raised".
-That is, you are alive to righteousness, a new person in Christ, therefore set your hearts and minds on things above.
-Think on these things - of love, of the fruits of the Spirit.
-Desire love.
+i] "You have been raised."
+We are alive to righteousness, a new person in Christ, therefore we should set our hearts and minds on things above.
+Think on these things - of love, of the fruits of the Spirit; desire love.

 ii] "You died."
-That is, you died to sin, therefore do no set your minds on earthly things.
-Abhor evil.
+We have died to sin, therefore we should not set your minds on earthly things.
 Paul is not telling us to renounce the enjoyment of the creation, rather to renounce evil.

 i] Sexual evils, v5-7.
 Paul lists five sexual evils, which evils serve as the most destructive in human relationships.
 "Greed" is better understood as "covetousness", which in this context, concerns coveting another's wife or husband.